deresegetachew/quote-copilot/README.md

 1. 🏭 Check Internal Inventory

-- Simulate or integrate with ERP
+- Simulate or integrate with ERP (This will be mocked)
 - If found, gather:
   - Price
   - Condition (new/OH/etc.)